 ELF files specify where program data should get loaded.
 The addresses are not used directly by the kernel.
-Otherwise, different programs would conflict with each other, because it’s impossible to allocated specific addresses to specific programs during compilation.
+Otherwise, different programs would conflict with each other, because it’s impossible to allocate specific addresses to specific programs during compilation.

-When CPU starts, it uses physical RAM addresses.
-When the OS boots, it initiates memory dictionary in MMU (Memory Management Unit) (it’s a physical chip on the motherboard) and tells CPU to use MMU to translate virtual addresses to physical ones.
+When the CPU starts, it uses physical RAM addresses.
+When the OS boots, it initiates memory dictionary in MMU (Memory Management Unit) (it’s a physical chip on the motherboard) and tells the CPU to use MMU to translate virtual addresses to physical ones.

 When programs execute, they use virtual memory space.
 It could happen that different programs will use the same (virtual) address for storage of some variable.
-This virtual address points to different physical addresses, because page table gets modified before switching between programs.
+This virtual address points to different physical addresses, because the page table gets modified before switching between programs.
 Some example:

 Program A runs.
 It writes data to address 0x04.
 Kernel checks MMU and gets physical address - let’s say 0x57.
 Preemption occurs.
 Program B runs.
-It wants to read some deta from address 0x04.
-Kernel checks with MMU and gets physical address - Ox76 During context switch, the page table used by MMU has been updated so that the same virtual address - 0x04 - actually points to a different physical location!
+It wants to read some data from address 0x04.
+Kernel checks with MMU and gets physical address - Ox76 During context switch, the page table used by MMU has been updated so that the same virtual address - 0x04 - points to a different physical location!